Copay vs Coinsurance, What You Actually Pay

 Coinsurance is a set percentage of the medical bill you pay after you reach your deductible.
 For example, if your coinsurance is 20% and the allowed hospital bill is $5,000, you would pay $1,000 and your plan would cover the remaining $4,000.
 Coinsurance payments typically count toward the out-of-pocket max.

-Copay is a fixed cost for a service.
+A copay is a fixed cost for a service.
 Coinsurance is a fixed percentage of the bill after you meet your deductible.

-Example, routine care year
+Example: a routine care year

 If most of your care is routine visits and basic prescriptions, a copay plan can feel cheaper at the point of care because you pay fixed amounts.
 However, if the copay plan has meaningfully higher premiums, total annual cost can still be higher even when individual visits are cheap.

-Example, expensive care year
+Example: an expensive care year

 If you have expensive care, coinsurance becomes a bigger driver after the deductible.
 In that range, the out-of-pocket max and the premium difference often matter more than whether a plan uses copays or coinsurance.
 Two plans can end up closer than expected once spending approaches the out of pocket max.